Skip to main content

 Without a proof, you trust the airnode operator to faithfully relay the API response.
 The EIP-191 signature proves who signed the data, but not where the data came from.
 A malicious operator could fabricate responses.

-TLS proofs close this gap.
-An independent attestor participates in the TLS session (via MPC-TLS) and produces a cryptographic attestation that the response came from the claimed HTTPS endpoint.
-The attestor never sees the full plaintext -- it only verifies the TLS transcript and checks that the response matches specified patterns.
+TLS proofs narrow this gap.
+An independent attestor participates in a separate TLS session (via MPC-TLS) and produces a cryptographic attestation that its response came from the claimed HTTPS endpoint and matched specified patterns.
+This adds independent evidence about the source and pattern, but it does not bind the attestor's response bytes to Airnode's separately fetched and signed payload.

 How it works

-- Airnode sends a proof request to the proof gateway with the full URL, HTTP method, headers, and
+2. Airnode sends a proof request to the proof gateway with the full URL, HTTP method, headers, and responseMatches patterns.

 Configuration